Seed starting is one of our favorite things. We always start out so organized and planned out. There is so much hope and anticipation.

 So now you know the components, but you may be asking why?
-Why should I go to the trouble of making this myself?
-Well, first of all, it can be very cost effective.
+Why should we go to the trouble of making this?
+Well, first of all, it can be very cost-effective.
 There is a huge mark-up on those little bags of seed starting mix that you buy at the store.
-Personally, I go through a TON of seed starting mix and it is so much more convenient and economically sensible to make it myself in large batches.
+Personally, we go through a TON of seed starting mix and it is so much more convenient and economically sensible to make it myself in large batches.
 Additionally, a lot of the stuff you buy at the store has additives that you don’t want or need in a good seed starting mix.

-Here are a few recipes I’ve used and or read about:
+Here are a few recipes we have used and or read about:

 4 parts compost